RobertTalbert/notes/MTH 225 topic map.md

             Negation of quantified statements
     Sets
         Set definition and notation
-            Definition of a set; finite vs infinite sets Roster and set-builder notation
+            Definition of a set; finite vs infinite sets; the empty set Roster and set-builder notation
             Elements of sets
             Subsets and set equality